lynn9388/lynn9388.github.io/_posts/2019-07-27-set-up-sublime-text-for-markdown-and-jekyll.md

 }
 ```

-After you set the build system, click `Tools -> Build` in the markdown file you opened to check the markdown format according to the rules you set.
+After you set the build system, click `Tools -> Build` in the Markdown file you opened to check the Markdown format according to the rules you set.

 ### Markdown Preview